 The Torres family grows 90% Villalobos, with a small percentage of Caturra scattered throughout their farm.
 The Villalobos is not necessarily superior to others, but it is unique and makes the coffee distinctive, particularly due to its round, balanced, and juicy acidity.

 Helsar is arguably the best coffee mill in Costa Rica and is owned and operated by one of the nicest and most genuine people we have ever met: Ricardo Perez.
-We have been working with Ricardo since 2010 and every year our friendship has grown.
-In 2013 and 2014, we worked with Ricardo to develop new drying protocols at Helsar aimed at improving quality and shelf life.
+We have been working with Ricardo since 2010, and every year our friendship has grown.
+Since 2013 and 2014, we have worked with Ricardo to develop new drying protocols at Helsar aimed at improving quality and shelf life.
 The coffee has not disappointed.
 It continues to cup extremely well every stage of the way — starting in Costa Rica, to now.

 This green coffee was immediately frozen on arrival in Calgary, to preserve freshness.